lando/core/docs/scanner.md

 By default the scanner will request `/` for each URL a service exposes.
 It will error for any non `2XX` code and it will retry 25 times with a slight backoff per retry.

-That said, we do realize there are legitimate use cases where you may not want this behavior or have purposefully set up your application to emit one a naughty status code.
-For these use cases, see below:
+We realize there are legitimate use cases where you may not want the above behavior.
+For example you may have purposefully set up your application to emit a naughty status code.
+For these use cases, see the configuration options below:

 ::: tip NEW FEATURES!
 Please note that the vast majority of these configuration options were added in [Lando 3.14.0](https://github.com/lando/lando/releases/tag/v3.14.0).
 So if they are not working for you we recommend you first update to the latest Lando.